AlenToma/expo-sqlite-wrapper/documentations/querySelector.md

 // Simple Where
 query.Where.Column(x=> x.id).EqualTo(1);

-// you could join, left join, crossjoin , innerJoin and join query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.b.name).Not.IN(["test", "test"]);
+// you could join, left join, crossjoin and innerJoin query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.b.name).Not.IN(["test", "test"]);

 // You could Select